sinProject-Inc/talk/docs/20-development/10-macos-settings.md

 ### Desktop & Dock

-- Doc: Automatically hide and show the Dock: ON
+- Dock: Automatically hide and show the Dock: ON

 ## Dock